tradle/bots/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

 ## Digital Identity Platform
 Tradle has created an identity platform on blockchain.
 Blockchain allowed us to create a self-souvereign identity that is owned by you, not by any institution or the government.
-We have used this identoty platform to then build a Know Your Customer (KYC) product form the banks and insurance companies.
-And now you can build your own applications on this platform.
+We have used this identity platform to then build a Know Your Customer (KYC) product, which we are successfully selling to the biggest banks and insurance companies in the world.
+Identity is at the core of all applications, and an identity that no one owns but you is essential in today's world.
+It required 3 years of blood and sweat to build, making sure it is good for us, and that governments will be able to accept it too.
+Tradle are working with several governments in official programs, and are in discussions with at least a dozen.
+We have found a formula for full anonymity of your identity on the blockchain, yet givning law enforcement an ability to request to repeal some parts of your anonymity in a lawful way, without resorting to mass surveilance.
+With this foundation your fintech or insureTech startup can build your own applications much faster.
 There is much to be said on the topic of identity, and we have a lot of materials on the subject to share with you.
 This paragragraph is a temporary stub, which will soon be expanded.

 ## What the bot is this?
 [Apps are dying, long live the bots](http://www.wired.co.uk/article/here-come-the-bots).